What is the REAL first draft of your screenplay?

 Industry executives are busy.
 They want to work with professionals.
 And if you show someone an early draft, they will think all your writing is terrible.

 From Screenplay First Draft To Sellable Screenplay

-Now it’s time to go back a third time… This the third step!
-And you do what’s called a “Polish Draft.”
+And you complete what’s called a “polished draft.”
 Let’s bring it back to that sculpture again.
-This is when you start to define the little pieces: the eyes, the nose, the mouth.
+This is when you define the little pieces: the eyes, the nose, and the mouth.
 Once you have that done… congrats.
-This is officially your screenplay first draft!
+This is officially your screenplay’s first draft!

 To recap, you first complete three passes before you have a screenplay first draft.
-This means you never show the garbage draft or rewrite draft to anyone.
-This is because most industry executives are busy.
-And if you show someone an early draft, they might think all your writing is terrible.
+This means you never show the garbage draft or rewrite it to anyone.
 And you want to make sure you’re always presenting yourself as a film industry professional.